BeanstalkFarms/Beanstalk/bips/bip-0.md

 ### Problem:

-In Beanstalk version 1.0.1, Gas costs for Silo Members to update their Silo are extremely high and increase over time.
+In Beanstalk version 1.0.1, gas costs for Silo Members to update their Silo are extremely high and increase over time.
 The method Beanstalk currently uses to calculate compounding interest limits access to smaller Silo Members through prohibitive costs.

 ### Proposed Solution:

-A new method to reward compounding interest to Silo Members for a fixed Gas cost.
+A new method to reward compounding interest to Silo Members for a fixed gas cost.

 ### Proposed Functional Changes: